ApeWorX/ape/README.md

 Read our [technical documentation](https://docs.apeworx.io/ape/stable/) to get a deeper understanding of our open source Framework.

-Read our [academic platform](https://academy.apeworx.io/) will help you master Ape Framework with tutorials and challenges.
+Read our [academic platform](https://academy.apeworx.io/) which will help you master Ape Framework with tutorials and challenges.

 ## Prerequisite